No items found.

 The Product Management team will crack on with finishing up the shaping of their Opportunities and have them ready to work through with the team for the next Opportunity cycle.

-Inception week is a week of freedom and autonomy to work on a pursuit of your choosing which, when successful, will ideally lead us to think “How did we live without this before!?”.
+Dash days (formerly Inception Week) is a period of freedom and autonomy to work on a pursuit of your choosing which, when successful, will ideally lead us to think “How did we live without this before!?”.
 They are essentially a mix of ShipIt / Innovation Weeks / 20% Time which I experienced at Atlassian.
 They’re a great avenue to release the creativity of our team.

 1. Easy Agile Personas